 Markets are forward-looking, meaning current stock prices reflect investors’ aggregate expectations for the future, while economic data primarily looks in the rearview mirror.

 Market expectations and stock prices include anticipated economic developments and their potential impact on company cash flows, which are critical to a stock’s value.
-For example, if the market expects economic developments to weaken company cash flows, stock markets may decline well in advance of when we actually observe the impact on the company, as expectations are embedded in prices.
+For example, if the market expects economic developments to weaken a company’s cash flows, the stock price may decline well in advance of when we actually observe the impact on the company, as expectations are embedded in prices.

 The subsequent direction of the stock market depends on how the economic outcome compares to expectations.
-If things aren’t as bad as expected, poor economic news can be greeted with a positive stock market reaction, as has happened recently.
+If reports aren’t as bad as expected, even poor economic news can be greeted with a positive stock market reaction, as happened in 2020.

-Headlines like “Stocks surged on one of the unhappiest days in American economic history”1 have become relatively common in recent days.
-On May 8, it was announced that 20.5 million Americans had lost their jobs in April, yet all three major stock market indexes rose over 1.5%.
+Back then, headlines like “Stocks surged on one of the unhappiest days in American economic history”* were relatively common.
+On May 8, 2020, it was announced that 20.5 million Americans had lost their jobs, yet all three major stock market indexes rose over 1.5%.

 There is still much uncertainty in our immediate future.
 We don’t know whether the market will continue its upward climb or dip back to its lows.
 But we do know that markets aggregate and process vast sets of data every minute.
 By incorporating this information into market prices, public capital markets effectively become the best available leading macroeconomic indicator.
 We may feel that stock markets are ignoring bleak news when, in fact, they have projected it.

 For more on markets and the economy, read Recessions and Bear Markets Explained.